 If you wanna learn more about making your own salves, check out my guide – The ULTIMATE How-To Guide To Making Herbal Ointments, Salves, and Balms.
 It teaches you everything you need to know, how to do it, and even gives you 5 of my own personal recipes that are exclusive to that guide… including my black drawing salve recipe.

 3. Herbal Hydrosols (Floral Water)

 Herbal hydrosols are one of my favorite things to use on myself and my kids.
 They’re mild, they’re versatile, and they smell so nice.

 Now when it comes to kids, hydrosols can be used in a few different ways.
-They can be applied directly to the skin to sooth irritations (calendula), itches (peppermint), stings, and other common skin issues.
-They can be added to bath water for babies to help baby relax and benefit their skin (lavender).
+They can be applied directly to the skin to soothe irritations (calendula), itches (peppermint), stings, and other common skin issues.
+They can be added to bathwater for babies to help baby relax and benefit their skin (lavender).
 They can be used as an air freshener when kids are sick (rosemary), need to wake up (lemon verbena), or need to rest.

 One thing to keep in mind with hydrosols though is to keep them refrigerated and out of the reach of your kids.
 By keeping them cool, you’ll prolong their shelf-life, and by keeping them out of little hands, you’ll prolong your hydrosol.
 Am I the only mom who’s kids spill everything?

 So there you go!
 3 mild herbal preparations you can use with your kiddos.
 Try ’em out and see which work best for you and your family.